Yigit-Sert/pixel-art-converter/README.md

 1. Open the notebook in Google Colab.
 2. Run the code and upload an image.
 3. View the pixel art image and download it.

-## License

-This project is licensed under the MIT License.
-For more details, please refer to the [License File](LICENSE).